Ladyhawke (film)

-Ladyhawke is a 1985 medieval fantasy film directed and produced by Richard Donner and starring Matthew Broderick, Rutger Hauer and Michelle Pfeiffer.
+Ladyhawke is a 1985 medieval fantasy film directed and produced by Richard Donner and starring Matthew Broderick, Rutger Hauer, and Michelle Pfeiffer.
 The story is about a young thief who becomes unwillingly involved with a warrior and his lady who are hunted by the Bishop of Aquila.
 As he learns about the couple's past and secret, he chooses to help them overcome the Bishop's forces, and to lift an infernal curse.

+Ladyhawke was released on April 12, 1985 by Warner Bros. in the United States, with 20th Century Fox releasing in other territories.
+The film received positive reviews from critics but underperformed at the box office, grossing $18.4 million against a $20 million budget.
 In the same year, Joan D. Vinge published a novelization of the film, also titled Ladyhawke.

 Plot

-In medieval Italy, Phillipe Gaston, a thief known as "The Mouse", escapes from the Bishop of Aquila's dungeons through the sewers right before execution.
-He is apprehended at an inn by Captain Marquet and the Bishop's guards.
+In medieval Italy, Phillipe Gaston, a thief known as "The Mouse", escapes from the Bishop of Aquila's dungeons through the sewers right before his execution; angering the bishop who fears Phillipe's escape will inspire rebellion.
+He is soon apprehended at an inn by Captain Marquet and the Bishop's guards.
 However, the former captain Etienne of Navarre arrives and rescues him.
 They ride off while Navarre's hawk scatters the guards along the way.

 Navarre and Phillipe ask for lodging at a farmer's barn.
 At dusk, the farmer ambushes Phillipe with an axe, but is killed by an enormous black wolf.
 Phillipe runs back to the barn to get Navarre's help, but instead finds a beautiful young woman dressed in Navarre's cloak, who calmly approaches the wolf and walks into the woods with it.

 Two days later, Navarre reveals he needs Phillipe's help in his quest to kill the Bishop.
 Phillipe refuses, and gets tied up to a tree.
-That night he sees the young woman again, and tricks her into cutting his bonds.
-Yet he is soon recaptured by the guards.
-They learn from him Navarre's traveling direction, and set up an ambush.
-Navarre once again fights off the guards, and Phillipe gets free.
+That night he sees the young woman again, and tricks her into cutting his bonds, but is soon recaptured by the guards.
+They learn Navarre's traveling direction from him and set up an ambush.
+Navarre once again fights off the guards, and Phillipe breaks free.
 However, both Navarre and his hawk are wounded by crossbow bolts.

-The injured Navarre orders Phillipe to take the debilitated hawk to the ruined castle of an old monk named Imperius.
-Imperius sequesters the hawk in a locked room.
-Phillipe picks the lock and is shocked to find the young woman inside, now with a bolt protruding from her chest.
-After treating her wound, Imperius explains to Phillipe that she is Isabeau of Anjou, who once refused the Bishop's unwelcome advances.
-After learning from a drunken Imperius that Navarre and Isabeau were married, the Bishop called down a satanic curse, dooming Isabeau as a hawk by day, while Navarre a wolf each night.
+The injured Navarre orders Phillipe to take the hawk to the ruined castle of an old monk named Imperius.
+Imperius sequesters the hawk in a locked room, but Phillipe picks the lock and is shocked to find the young woman, now with a bolt protruding from her chest.
+After treating her wound, Imperius explains to Phillipe that she is Isabeau of Anjou, who once refused the Bishop's advances.
+After learning from a drunken Imperius that Navarre and Isabeau were married, the Bishop called down a satanic curse, dooming Isabeau as a hawk by day and Navarre as a wolf each night.